 This chickpea-based dip packs in a lot of plant-based protein, iron, and folate.
 Chickpeas are usually well tolerated during ulcerative colitis flares, even though they’re a good source of fiber.

 If hummus is well tolerated, you may want to try a small serving of 1/4 cup of roasted chickpeas.
 These versatile legumes are loaded with protein, folate, iron, and a type of soluble fiber called raffinose.
 Bacteria produce the fatty acid butyrate in your digestive tract when they break down this fiber.

 Butyrate helps bring down inflammation in the colon.

-To make this crunchy treat, toss one can of chickpeas in 2 teaspoons of olive oil.
+To make this crunchy treat, toss one can of chickpeas in 2 teaspoons (tsp.) of olive oil.
 Dust with a little bit of garlic powder.

 Place the coated chickpeas on an oiled cookie sheet.
 Brown them in the oven at 350°F (177°C) for about 45 minutes.

 Bananas are high on the list of healthy foods if you’re in an ulcerative colitis flare.
 They’re easy to digest and rich in potassium.
 People with irritable bowel disorders like ulcerative colitis often lack sufficient potassium.

 Blend one cup of low fat milk with one cup of yogurt, a ripe banana, and ice.
 Choose a dairy-free alternative if you’re sensitive to lactose.
 You’ll get a filling and nutritious snack that you can take with you on the go.

-High fiber bran and wheat cereals could set off a bout of diarrhea and other ulcerative colitis symptoms.
-But you don’t have to cross cereal off the snack list.
-It’s still a good source of vitamins and minerals.
+High-fiber bran and wheat cereals could set off a bout of diarrhea and other ulcerative colitis symptoms.
+But you don’t have to cross cereal off the snack list — it’s still a good source of vitamins and minerals.

 You do want to choose your cereal wisely, though.
-Lower fiber options like corn flakes and rice puffs are easier on your gut.
+Lower fiber options like cornflakes and rice puffs are easier on your gut.